pdxrod/blockchain_explorer/README.md

 You can turn it into a soft link pointing to a large (500 Gb+) external drive - which you probably will have to do if using testnet or mainnet, as the blockchain just keeps getting bigger.
-And this blockchain explorer keeps getting slower, causing tests to time out.
-A real production version would use a database, inserting each new block as its minted.
-Since the number of blocks is only in the millions, finding addresses etc. would be very fast.